nealey/homepage/misc/good-and-bad-los-alamos.md

+---
-Title: The good and bad of Los Alamos
+title: The good and bad of Los Alamos
+---

 *This was published as a [letter to the Editor of the Los Alamos Monitor](http://www.lamonitor.com/content/good-and-bad-los-alamos)*